CarolinaKra/Carolina_Portfolio/README.md

 * This project followed the Universal Machine Learning Workflow.
 * I used a Design-of-Experiments (DoE) strategy to explore the influence of 3 hyperparameters: number of nodes per layer, number of layers and the type of activation function.
 The aim of the DoE was to maximise the exploratory space while minimising the number of experiments.
 * The final model achieved an accuracy of 67.62%, improving the initial 44.9% of the baseline model.
-* The confusion matrix showed the model confused the original class with a similar class (e.g. 6 with 7).
+* The confusion matrix showed the model confused several times an original class with a similar one(e.g. 6 with 7).
 * Improvements of the predictor model could be done by changing the model as a regressor or bin classes to form general classes (low, medium, high quality).

 ![doe](/docs/assets/DoE.png)